I have some errors with the hreflang tags

 In this article, you will learn how to troubleshoot the most common error messages with hreflang tags.

-This article is useful if you are managing a subdomain or a subdirectory integration on your website and not a JavaScript integration.
+This article is useful if you manage a subdomain or subdirectory integration on your website rather than a JavaScript integration (see How does Weglot manage your website's SEO, for more information).

 As a key part of your SEO (Search Engine Optimization), hreflang tags are snippets of code that tell search engines like Google what language the content on any given page is written in so the search engines can serve that result to users searching in that language.